-68 Paragraph 11.14 In relation to primary schools, representations made by Warwickshire County Update of text and minor Council (WCC) Education identifies, as part of the planning application process, rewording education impacts when there is currently very-limited available capacity across many of the town's primary schools.
+In relation to primary schools, representations made by Warwickshire County 68 Paragraph 11.14 Update of text and minor Council (WCC) Education identifies , as part of the planning application process, rewording education impacts when there is currently very-limited available capacity across many of the town's primary schools.
 Further housing development, resulting from population growth, will create additional requirements and as a result additional school places (through the extension of existing schools or provision of new schools) will need to be provided.
 However, WCC Education has also indicated that over time the impact will also be felt on secondary schools.
 As a result, consideration will need to be given as to whether it is also appropriate/necessary to seek additional financial contributions towards secondary school places.
 The Council is continuing to work with WCC Education to ensure that the Infrastructure Delivery Plan will identify the necessary education provision required to support the housing allocation proposed through the Local Plan.
 69 Paragraph 11.16 The Council has is undertakingen a Water Cycle Study to update its evidence base.
 Update of text and minor This work will be completed in advance of this document being published for public rewording. consultation and ilts findings are reflected in the IDP and policies.
 70 Paragraph 11.19 The Council intends to introduce a 'Community Infrastructure Levy' which would To update text to reflect apply a flat rate contribution for infrastructure for larger developments.
 The the update of both the timetable for production is contained within the Local Development Scheme, as LDS and CIL regulations. adopted in December 2015.
-In the meantime contributions will be secured through the use of planning obligations, where compliant with the CIL Regulations, 2010 (as amended).
-Appendix 1 71 Paragraphs 2 and 3 The Council will produce and publish an Annual Authority Monitoring Report To be consistent with containing information on the implementation of the Local Development Scheme and national policy. on the extent to which policies set out in the Local Plan are performing.
+In the meantime contributions will be secured through 30.111 the use of planning obligations, where compliant with the CIL Regulations, 2010 (as amended). · Appendix 1 71 Paragraphs 2 and 3 The Council will produce and publish an Annual Authority Monitoring Report To be consistent with containing information on the implementation of the Local Development Scheme and national policy. on the extent to which policies set out in the Local Plan are performing.
 The table below shows a set of indicators and targets related to the policies of the Local Plan.
-Further development plan documents will contain their own indicators and targets and the results will be brought together in the Annual Authority -Monitoring Report Appendix 3 Infrastructure Delivery Plan 72 Transport First Paragraph Highways England (HE) is responsible for operating, maintaining and improving the strategic road network in England on behalf of the Secretary of State for Transport.
+Further development plan documents will contain their own indicators and Local Flant.
+Further development plan documents will contain their own indicators and targets and the results will be brought together in the Annual Authority -Monitoring Report Appendix 3 Infrastructui re Delivery Plan 72 Transport First Paragraph Highways England (HE) is responsible for operating, maintaining and improving the strategic road network in England on behalf of the Secretary of State for Transport.
 The council needs to demonstrate that the proposals in the Local Plan will not have a significant detrimental impact on the strategic road network.
-73 Transport Seventh Paragraph part of a S1 ally, l ocal pedestr 06 (if the need ca hrough the Neigh 74 Waste Water and Drainage Nuneaton a consultants and water Severn Tree document the Infrastr Rugby Borough Council in partnership with North Warwickshire Borough Council, Nuneaton and Bedworth Borough Council and Warwick District commissioned consultants to undertake a Water Cycle Study to inform the impact on water usage and water quality from the local plan growth.
-Both the Environment Agency and Severn Trent were liaised with from the beginning of the commission.
-This document is currently in draft format, but once complete will informs this section of the Infrastructure Delivery Plan and if necessary infrastructure is identified the Infrastructure Delivery Schedule will be updated.
-To update the Plan.
-75 Infrastructure Delivery Schedule Table Headings ltem Lead Delivery Other Partners Local Plan Phase Cost and percentag e of total cost FundingF unding To match the main table.
+73 Transport Seventh Paragraph part of a S1 nally, local pedestr 06 (if the need ca hrough the Neigh 74 Waste Water and Drainage Nuneaton a consultants and water of Severn Trei document in the Infrastr ough Council in pa and Bedworth Bor s to undertake a V quality from the lo twere liaised with s currently in draf cucture Delivery Pl ure Delivery Scheo To update the Plan.
+75 Infrastructure Delivery Schedule Table Headings Item Lead Delivery Other Partners Local Plan Phase Cost and percentag e of total cost FundingF unding To match the main table.